-- A. Set the horizontal spacing of the mask around the currently displayed trace.
-The units are parts of the horizontal division setting. - B. Set the vertical spacing of the mask around the currently displayed trace.
-The units are parts of the vertical division setting. - C. Create the mask based on settings in (A) and (B) - D. Save the mask - E. Return to the previous menu
+- A. Set the spacing of the mask to the trace in horizontal, with the unit of division - B. Set the spacing of the mask to the trace in vertical, with the unit of division - C. Create the mask based on settings in (A) and (B) - D. Save the mask - E. Return to previous menu

-Set the values for Mask X and Mask Y (in divisions of display graticule), and then perform

-Create Mask to generate the mask.
+Set the values for Mask X and Mask Y (in divisions of display graticule), and then perform Create Mask to generate the mask.
 The horizontal and vertical adjustment range is 0.08~4.00 div.